Wednesday, 13 November 2024

 The provisions of the bill will be implemented no doubt at a snail’s place if it goes through by 2026, but I would like to think it can happen a bit quicker.
 Stage 1 will be implemented before the end of this calendar year, which is only a month away.
 So that is the primary clauses 1 to 3, which deal with the usual housekeeping of legislation, including the purpose, various commencement principles and the principal act – the Tobacco Act 1987.
 In the bill’s current form, which says 1 July 2026, the provisions of the bill will commence in 2026 if not proclaimed otherwise, although the government has indicated a two-stage process with some sections coming into operation before 2025 and others between 2025 and 2026.
 I do think it is outrageous that we have waited so long to get to where we are today and that we need to wait, if this is the case, to get through to 2026.
 It needs to be resolved and we need to start the process now.
 We need action happening as early as the start of next year.
 I understand it takes time, but at the end of the day we must make that start to try and stamp out these firebombings.

 Part 2 deals with the establishment of the licensing scheme.
-Clauses 5 inserts new definitions into the act with the key definitions being ‘illicit tobacco’, ‘protected information’ and ‘regulator’.
+Clause 5 inserts new definitions into the act with the key definitions being ‘illicit tobacco’, ‘protected information’ and ‘regulator’.
 These outline the regulator as being the secretary of the department, which is a normal process, administering part 3AA through the Department of Justice and Community Safety.
 Illicit tobacco is defined clearly and protected information enables Victoria Police a greater ability to contribute to the approval process without compromising officers, witnesses or operational integrity.

 Clause 6 inserts new section 3G – which is not 3G the way we think about it with Telstra – which defines associates and other close relations that may act upon a person’s ability to meet the fit and proper person test.
 Again, that is something that we have been calling upon.
 The fit and proper person test is integral to making sure that this bill will actually succeed in achieving what we are trying to achieve with these gangs and organised crime.
 That is what we need to do – make sure we have got the fit and proper person test – so I am certainly pleased to see that part in there.

-Clause 8 inserts part 3AA into the principal act outlining the licensing of wholesale and retail tobacco outlets.
+Clause 8 inserts part 3AA into the principal act, outlining the licensing of wholesale and retail tobacco outlets.
 This includes outlining who is eligible to apply for a tobacco licence and the content of that licence.
 The regulator will be authorised to compel additional documents and require criminal background checks of any applicants in order to assess their suitability to hold a licence.
 Again, that is a great step forward.

 Division 2 deals with applications for a variation of a licence and includes who may apply for a variation, including the Chief Commissioner of Police and the proposed transferee of the licence, and the various requirements and documentation required.
 What that basically means is that when there are any changes to the running of a tobacco shop or the licensee of a tobacco shop – whether they are changing the name from ‘Mrs Brown’ to ‘Mr Brown’ or they are changing from ‘this address’ to ‘another address’ – it all still has to go through the same process again to make sure it does not slip through the cracks.
 We find that a tobacco shop can start in one place and be all above board, and before long that licence can change hands and all of a sudden we are back to where we are now.